xHotShotsx/Typology/Socionics/Models/Models-A-G/Element (Information) Dichotomies.md

 # Preface

-- The set of information elements can be defined by the intersection of a heptad of dichotomies from a system of dichotomies where the kindred relationship is invariant to the
+- The set of information elements can be defined by the intersection of a heptad of dichotomies from a system of dichotomies where the kindred relationship is invariant when mapped to a vector constructed dichotomy system

 # Tencer-Minaev System ($\mathcal{D}_{14}$)